 Crisanto “Mang Cris” Dela Cruz, 77, has proven this, and thus touched the hearts of netizens when photos of him posted by her daughter, Mayette Dela Cruz-Cinco, went viral on Facebook last Tuesday, Jan.
 29.

-In her post, Cinco narrated what happened while she was in the middle of a meeting on the same day, as he noticed that she had missed three phone calls from her dad.
+In her post, Cinco narrated what happened while she was in the middle of a meeting on the same day, as she noticed that she had missed three phone calls from her dad.
 She answered the fourth call and heard her dad’s plea, “Marita, mangyari [ay] dinadalaw ako ng lungkot.
 Tinatawag ako ng nanay mo.
 Samahan mo naman ako ngayon sa Loyola.”
 (Marita, I feel sad.
 Your mom was calling me.
 Please go with me today in Loyola.)

 Knowing how important that call was, Cinco had to cut short her meeting with a client and granted her dad’s request.
 “For sure, lagot ako (I’m screwed) if I don’t show up today.
 It’s either he won’t eat, won’t talk to me, or both,” she thought.

-When they arrived at the cemetery, they were surprised at the sight of a pile of garbage scattered around the tomb of Pepita “Aling Pitang” Dela Cruz, Mang Cris’ beloved wife, who died of abdominal aneurysm in April 2013.
+When they arrived at the cemetery, they were surprised at the sight of a pile of garbage scattered around the tomb of Pepita “Aling Pitang” Dela Cruz, Mang Cris’ beloved wife, who died of an abdominal aneurysm in April 2013.

 Mang Cris was made upset by what they saw.
 “He was in tears [and] I could only comfort him as I clean around,” Cinco said.